cwgaldino/brixs/README.rst

 ##########################################################

-Object-oriented is a programming model that organizes software design around objects, rather than functions.
+Object-oriented is a programming model that organizes software design around objects rather than functions.
 An OO approach makes sense for data processing/analysis of XAS and RIXS because it allows more intuitive syntax and make the project easier to maintain and upgrade as it grows.